 Let Your eyes look on the things that are upright.

 i.
-It is entirely possible for someone to think that their cause is just when it is not; or for both parties in a fight to each be absolutely convinced that their own cause is just.
-We cannot automatically take these words of David to ourselves and immediately judge our cause as just.
+It is entirely possible for someone to think that his cause is just when it is not; or for both parties in a fight to each be absolutely convinced that his own cause is just.
+We cannot automatically apply these words of David to ourselves and immediately judge our cause as just.

 ii.
 Yet we can look at our cause as impartially and dispassionately as possible, looking at it from the perspective of others to the best of our ability, and be more concerned with what is truly just than simply what favors us.